DHLeipzig-CurrentTopics-SS2014/openLegislature/README.md

 Well we consider to use the following IR methods in our project:

-- NER (named entity regocnition)
+- NER (named entity recognition)
 - Clustering / Unsupervised machine learning algorithms
 - LDA (latent Dirichlet allocation)

-In the moment, we try to achieve better data quality so this part is not on our agenda yet.
+In the moment we try to achieve better data quality so this part is not on our agenda yet.